Catalonia crisis in 300 words

 Catalonia's drive for independence plunged Spain into its biggest political crisis for 40 years.

-The region had its autonomy suspended for almost seven months by Madrid after a failed bid to break away.
+The region had its autonomy suspended for almost seven months by Madrid after a failed bid to break away in 2017.

 What is Catalonia?